15th Nordic Meeting in Neuropsychology

 Trondheim is known as the original Viking capital of Norway, and today, it’s a place where creativity and innovation are fused together to deliver great events, exciting places to explore and cutting-edge advancements that are globally acclaimed.
 An undisputed leader in innovation, the city has become synonymous with a slew of success stories, particularly in the fields of technology, science and medicine.

-Conference agency: The Meeting Planners
+The Meeting Planners

 • E-mail: